Acute Care Surgery, Trauma, and Surgical Critical Care Fellowship Program

 Training Surgeons in Acute Care Surgery and Critical Care

 Overall, fellows receive a comprehensive educational experience in the management of complex patients using modern technologies and innovative techniques in advanced airway management, conventional and non-conventional modes of ventilation, invasive and non-invasive hemodynamic monitoring, permissive hypotension, hypothermic resuscitation, and continuous renal replacement therapy.
 Fellows can expect to graduate with broad-based clinical skills.
+Graduates will be board eligible in the Surgical Critical Care.
+We are proud that our graduates’ board pass rate is 100%.

 Successful candidates will have completed an ACGME-accredited general surgery residency and be board eligible in general surgery.
 Consideration will also be given to exceptional candidates who have completed three years of general surgical training.